Zulu (band): Musical style

 The band's music has been categorised by critics as powerviolence, metallic hardcore and hardcore punk, incorporating elements of beatdown hardcore, rhythm and blues, hip hop, reggae, dub, spoken word, slam metal, death metal, retro soul, jazz-rap and funk music.
 Their music is based around contrasting the extreme elements of hardcore with samples and passages from black music styles like soul, jazz and reggae.
 Treblezine writer Tom Morgan stated their sound is based in the sound of late-1990s hardcore bands like Disembodied, as well as that of death metal and powerviolence, upon which elements of hip hop, jazz and indigenous African music are incorporated.

 Zulu's lyrics discuss progressive politics, particularly black pride.
 On Our Day Will Come, they sample speeches by both Nina Simone and Malcolm X, and on A New Tomorrow, the track "Créme de Cassis" is an interlude featuring black poet Alesia Miller, and the album's concluding lyrics are interpolated from Bob Marley's "Small Axe".
 Kerrang! writer Sam Law stated that "their music marks the intersection where the current hardcore movement and the energy of Black Lives Matter thrillingly meet."
 In particular, the band have discussed topics including racism, disenfranchisement, racial injustice and police brutality.
 The band's lyrics are also informed by the gang violence in Los Angeles, Muhammad's Rastafari faith as a youth and his current Islamic faith.
 Stereogum writer Tom Breihan stated that their lyrics can "be angry and defiant, but it can also be celebratory."

 Revolver writer Eli Enis called them "one of the heaviest bands in contemporary hardcore", and the New York Times writer Hank Shteamer stated their music is "a visionary fusion of cathartic heaviness, hip-hop flow and artfully interwoven samples from classic R&B and reggae."
 Metal Hammer writer Stephen Hill stated their music is "the classic sound of punk rock, hardcore and powerviolence reimagined and rebred with both the liquid grooves and righteous protest polemic of the golden era of funk and soul."

+They cited influences including Weekend Nachos, Sex Prisoner, Trash Talk and Mind Eraser.